agn453/Supnik-simh/README.md

 This repository contains my updates to re-instate build capabilities under OpenVMS on VAX, Alpha, IA64 and x86_64.

-I've also added a modification to the PDP11 simulator to correct MASSBUS controller clear vs rhwc register (as announced on the SIMH mailing list by Bob Supnik on Aug 1, 2025) - affecting sim/PDP11/pdp11_rh.c).
+I've added a modification to the PDP11 simulator to correct MASSBUS controller clear vs rhwc register (as announced on the SIMH mailing list by Bob Supnik on Aug 1, 2025) - affecting sim/PDP11/pdp11_rh.c).
+Also updated the PDP10 sources for sim/PDP10/pdp10_rp.c and sim/PDP10/pdp10_tu.c to fix the same issue for the PDP10 simulator.

 Ethernet support via Pcap-VMS is currently available for OpenVMS Alpha and IA64 only for the PDP11, VAX and VAX780 simulators.